paramat/moonrealm/README.txt

 M = moon stone

 Airgen
 Place in the centre of a sealed habitat.
-Moonrealm air will spread to a distance of roughly 16 nodes.
+Will only add air to a distance of 8 nodes, if the habitat interior exceeds this volume vacuum will remain which will then gradually spread and replace the air.

 SIS
 IMI